 You can encourage the kind of gaming behaviour you want to see by praising your child when he follows your family’s ground rules.

 As your child gets older, you can encourage your child to take more responsibility for managing her gaming choices.
 You can do this by talking with your child about issues like these:

 - When to play – for example, explain that playing a highly stimulating game just before going to bed could affect your child’s sleep.

 - Whether there’s enough time to play – for example, encourage your child to think about which games are better for short or long periods of play.

-- When to have breaks – for example, encourage your child to notice when she has been sitting still for a while and to get up and stretch or do something else.
+- When to have breaks – for example, encourage your child to notice when he’s been sitting still for a while and to get up and stretch or do something else.

-- Whether play has gone on for too long – for example, encourage your child to notice when he’s starting to feel cross or frustrated, which means it’s time to take a break.
+- Whether play has gone on for too long – for example, encourage your child to notice when she’s starting to feel cross or frustrated, which means it’s time to take a break.